yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-deployment.md

 `replication lag = hybrid_clock_time - last_read_hybrid_time`

-*hybrid_clock_time* is the hybrid clock timestamp on the source's tablet-server, and *last_read_hybrid_time* is the hybrid clock timestamp of the latest record pulled from the source.
+*hybrid_clock_time* is the hybrid clock timestamp on the source's tablet server, and *last_read_hybrid_time* is the hybrid clock timestamp of the latest record pulled from the source.

-To obtain information about the overall maximum lag, you should check `/metrics` or `/prometheus-metrics` for `async_replication_sent_lag_micros` or `async_replication_committed_lag_micros` and take the maximum of these values across each source's T-Server.
-For information on how to set up the node exporter and Prometheus manually, see [Prometheus integration](../../../explore/observability/prometheus-integration/macos/).
+To obtain information about the overall maximum lag, you should check `/metrics` or `/prometheus-metrics` for `async_replication_sent_lag_micros` or `async_replication_committed_lag_micros` and take the maximum of these values across each source's YB-TServer.
+For information on how to set up the node exporter and Prometheus manually, see [Prometheus integration](../../../../explore/observability/prometheus-integration/macos/).

 ### Replication status